 - Medicare Part B excess charges are not covered on Plan N (These are rare, and not even applicable to CT, MN, OH, PA, RI, VT, MA, or NY)

-If you are new to Medicare, or you enrolled on or after January 1st of 2020, the two Medicare Supplement plans in 2023 that you’ll be choosing from will likely be Medicare Plan G or Plan N.
+For those who are new to Medicare, or who were enrolled in Medicare on or after January 1st of 2020, there are two Medicare Supplement plans in 2024 that will likely be the top two choices.

-These plans have the most coverage for the lowest premiums.
-Below are the pros and cons of each to help you decide.
-You can always call us for help at 1-888-891-0229.
+These plans have the highest coverage and benefits, with the lowest rates.
+Below are the pros and cons of each.
+Also, to make it easy you can always call us for help at 1-888-891-0229.

-- Only one small deductible to pay, then 100% coverage
+- Pay just one small deductible, then 100% coverage

 - Very good coverage plan with lower rates than Plan G